 There were no violations of the Surveillance Use Policy for the BART Mobile Applications & Related Modifications to BART.gov discovered during this period.
-Although no audit was conducted during this initial reporting period, it should be noted that we have mechanisms of continuous monitoring for additions of administrative access, activity logging, firewalling, intrusion detection, and intrusion prevention which may be used for future audits.
+Although no audit were conducted during this reporting period, it should be noted that BART has mechanisms of continuous monitoring for administrative access, activity logging, firewalling, intrusion detection, and intrusion prevention which may be used for future audits.